 Strengths

-+Native member dashboard
++Native member dashboard included from the entry tier

 Trade-offs

-−Less polished member dashboard than Memberful
+−Less polished member dashboard than Memberful's hosted option

-−Smaller community than Memberful
+−Smaller community and integration ecosystem than Memberful

 Free

-100 members + 4% fee
+$0/mo for 100 members + 4% revenue fee

 Standard